 Where to put your password database?

-It’s much easier, and safer keeping your passwords in a secure password database, rather than in a text file, or Excel document or heaven forbid a notepad.
-Please tell me you don’t have your password on a sticky note stuck to the bottom of your computer monitor?
+It's much easier, and safer to keep your passwords in a secure password database, rather than in a text file, or Excel document or heaven forbid a notepad.
+Please tell me you don't have your password on a sticky note stuck to the bottom of your computer monitor?